EMIN IBRAHIMOV

 About Emin Ibrahimov

-Ibrahimov was born in 1981 in Sumgayit, Azerbaijan.
-He completed his bachelor’s degree at the Faculty of International Relations of Baku State University in 2002, and then pursued a master’s degree at Ankara University in Turkeyand Dalarna University in Sweden.
-In 2007, he passed the civil service exam and began working as an attaché at Azerbaijan’s Ministry of Foreign Affairs.
-In 2009, he completed a senior course at the NATO Defense College.
+Emin Ibrahimov was born in 1981 in Sumgayit, Azerbaijan.
+After earning his bachelor’s degree from Baku State University’s Faculty of International Relations in 2002, he went on to get a master’s degree from Dalarna University in Sweden and Ankara University in Turkey.
+He started working as an attaché at the Ministry of Foreign Affairs in Azerbaijan in 2007 after passing the civil service examination.
+In 2009, he completed a senior course at the NATO Defence College.

 From 2012 to 2016, Ibrahimov held the position of head of the secretariat at the Embassy of Azerbaijan, USA, and from 2016 and 2019, he served as the chargé d’affaires at Azerbaijan’s mission in Uruguay.

 On 3 March 2020, after thirteen years of diplomatic service, Ibrahimov resigned in protest against human rights violations and election fraud in Azerbaijan.
-In his resignation letter, he explained his reasons for this decision:
+In his resignation letter, he stated that the collapse of the electoral system, erosion of political legitimacy, and systemic suppression of freedoms created severe moral dilemmas for him as a diplomat.
+He specified that the recent parliamentary “elections” were the “final straw,” compelling him to request his removal from the service.

 After his resignation, Emin Ibrahimov became involved in public activities, using his social media accounts to criticise the Azerbaijani government’s pro-Russian policies and express his opposition to human rights violations in the country.

-Nevertheless, the Yasamal District Court in Baku sentenced Ibrahimov to thirty days of administrative detention under Article 388-1.1.1 of Azerbaijan’s Code of Administrative Offenses (posting prohibited information online).
+Despite his claims, the Yasamal District Court in Baku sentenced Ibrahimov to thirty days of administrative detention.
+The basis for this sentence was Article 388-1.1.1 of Azerbaijan’s Code of Administrative Offences, which prohibits posting certain information online.

-Not long after his release, Ibrahimov was detained again on 22 July 2024, and this time, a criminal case was opened against him.
-He was charged under Article 126.2.4 (intentional infliction of serious harm to health with hooligan motives) and Article 221.1 (hooliganism) of Azerbaijan’s Criminal Code.
+Not long after his release, Ibrahimov was detained again on 22 July 2024, and this time, under criminal charges.

 Resources about Emin Ibrahimov